| Programmable low jitter FPLL reference clock frequency multiplier

 Back to S56AL main page!

-The 2.0 release version of the 10 MHz reference clock multiplier adds a BalUn transformer to the printed circuit board.
+The ver.
+2.0 release of the 10 MHz reference clock multiplier introduces a dedicated footprint for a BalUn transformer to the PCB.
 The BalUn may be wound on a suggested Amidon BN-73-202 or simmilar "binocular" core and ensures a reliable operation in the full output clock frequency range from 25 to 50 MHz.
 Also the more advanced MAX-2871 has been implemented in the V2.0.
-The power consumption has slightly increased, in return however the phase noise / jitter properties have been improved for a few dB.
-Nevertheless, there is no obstacle to using the MAX-2870 chip on the new version of the PCB as well.
+The power consumption has slightly increased, in return the phase noise / jitter properties have been improved for a few dB.
+Nevertheless, there is no obstacle for the MAX-2870 chip to be used on the new version of the PCB as well.

 The same PIC12F675 firmware may be used to initialise either of the MAX-2870/2871 chips.
-However, the more advanced MAX-2871 offers additional settings and further improvement of the phase noise / jitter properties of the multiplier may be achieved by fine adjustments of the FPLL loop tuning parameters, specially the CP-linearity parameter (bits 30:29 of the Register 1) which can be set to three different values now rather than a single one.
+However, the more advanced MAX-2871 offers additional settings and further improvement of the phase noise / jitter properties may be achieved by fine adjustments of the FPLL loop tuning parameters, specially the CP-linearity parameter (bits 30:29 of the Register 1) which can be now set to three different values rather than a single one.

 |PCB layout / 1,2mm FR4 - Gerber files (183 kB - zip)|